 Don Quixote (1955) by Pablo Picasso

-However, poetry is sweet and enticing.
-It points toward beautiful, but not necessarily true things.
-Philosophy devoid of eros and overwhelmed by the intellect, becomes drab and mundane.
+Poetry is a sweet and enchanting elixir.
+It points us toward beautiful things, but not necessarily true things.
+Philosophy when it is devoid of eros and overwhelmed by the intellect, becomes drab and mundane.
 Philosophy needs poetry to uplift from its gravitas.
 For example, consider the monumentally weighty task undertaken by thousands of philosophy students each year when they read Kant’s Critique of Pure Reason.
-Students busy themselves, writing endlessly irrelevant papers on a priori versus a posteriori knowledge.
-In this way, a kind of un-erotic suffering, absent of thumos, becomes the necessary pilgrimage for the modern liberal arts student en route to his laurels.
-When philosophy is not cloaked in the sweet, enticing scent of poetry, it loses its profundity and it ceases to inspire.
-The intellect can only go so far, and it can have trouble reigning in the overly-indulgent power of eros.
+They busy themselves by writing endlessly irrelevant papers on a priori versus a posteriori knowledge.
+In this way, a kind of un-erotic suffering, absent of spiritedness or thumos, becomes the necessary pilgrimage for the modern liberal arts student en route to his laurels.
+When philosophy is not cloaked in the sweet and enticing scent of poetry, it loses its profundity and it ceases to inspire.
+The intellect can have trouble reigning in the overly-indulgent power of eros.
 There is often an imbalance between poetry and philosophy.
-One rare exception is the blend of philosophy and poetry in the dialogues of Plato.
+One rare exception is the blend of philosophy and poetry found in the dialogues of Plato.